bec-archer/SR80-Manuals/user-manual.md

 - Machine type or item description
 - Service reason (e.g., "Seal")

-**Filtering:** Tap the filter button to open a filter sheet with pickers for Equipment Type, Status (Checked In, Disassembly, In Progress, Tested), Assigned Tech, Machine Type (if enabled), and Reason for Service (multi-select).
+**Filtering:** Tap the filter button to open a filter sheet with pickers for Equipment Type, Status (Checked In, In Progress, Tested — plus Disassembly when the Disassembly Step admin toggle is ON), Assigned Tech, Machine Type (if enabled), and Reason for Service (multi-select).

 The **Assigned Tech** picker shows every tech who currently has items in the queue, sorted alphabetically, plus an "Unassigned" option that filters to items no one has grabbed yet.
 This is handy when a supervisor wants to check a specific tech's workload, or when someone is covering for a colleague and wants to see just that person's items.
 The Assigned Tech filter is only available on the Tech Station — it does not appear on the Front Counter's filter sheet.